 - Starting toilet training when the child was too young

-- Emotional problems, like oppositional defiant disorder
+- Emotional problems, such as oppositional defiant disorder or conduct disorder

 Whatever the cause, the child may feel shame, guilt, or low self-esteem, and may hide signs of encopresis.